agenda/agenda/README.md

 - Minimal overhead.
 Agenda aims to keep its code base small.
 - Mongo backed persistance layer.
-- Scheduling with priority, repeating, and easily readable syntax.
+- Scheduling with configurable priority, concurrency, and repeating
+- Scheduling via cron or human readable syntax.
 - Event backed job queue that you can hook into.

 # Installation